hiibolt/monikaiv2/README.md

 # MonikaiV2
-A user-assistant model prompter with powerful memory and context features that create an incredibly human experience over longer periods of time, based on the [MemoryBank whitepaper](https://arxiv.org/pdf/2305.10250.pdf) by Wanjun Zhong, Lianghong Guo1, Qiqi Gao, He Ye, and Yanlin Wang.
+A user-assistant model prompter with powerful memory and context features that create an incredibly human experience over longer periods of time.
+Based on the [MemoryBank whitepaper](https://arxiv.org/pdf/2305.10250.pdf) by Wanjun Zhong, Lianghong Guo1, Qiqi Gao, He Ye, and Yanlin Wang.

 MonikaiV2 instances feature a Short-Term Memory (STM) and Long-Term Memory (LTM), while also mimicing conscious/subconscious retrieval cues, retrieval failure, and selective forgetting.